 - Crochet Hook

-For this project, you can play around a bit with yarn weight and needle size for different results.
+You can play around a bit with yarn weight and needle size for different results.
 The yarn shown in the sample scarf is Manos del Uruguay Wool Clasica in Oilslick.
-This yarn is an aran-weight yarn because some sections are thin like DK yarn and others are thick like a bulky weight, but overall it's closer to a bulky yarn.
-A good substitute would be Patons Alpaca Blend Yarn.
+This yarn is an aran-weight yarn (heavy worsted) because some sections are thin like DK yarn, and others are thick like a bulky weight, but overall it's closer to a bulky yarn.
+A comparable substitute would be Patons Alpaca Blend Yarn.

 Gauge and Size

 Gauge is not critical for this project.
-To match the gauge of the sample, you should have 16 stitches and 13 rows per four inches in ribbing.
+To match the gauge of the sample, you should have 16 stitches and 13 rows per 4 inches in ribbing.

-The finished scarf is four inches wide and about 60 inches long, plus fringe.
+The finished scarf is 4 inches wide and about 60 inches long, plus fringe.

 Watch Now: How to Rib Stitch